Retatrutide

 Triple agonists activate three metabolic receptors -- GLP-1, GIP, and glucagon -- simultaneously, targeting appetite, fat metabolism, and energy expenditure in a single molecule.

 A triple agonist is a single molecule designed to activate three different receptors in the body.
 In the context of weight loss medications, the three targets are GLP-1 (glucagon-like peptide-1), GIP (glucose-dependent insulinotropic polypeptide), and glucagon receptors.
-Each receptor controls a different aspect of metabolism, and activating all three simultaneously may produce greater weight loss than targeting one or two receptors alone.
+Each receptor controls a different aspect of metabolism, and the triple-agonist approach is designed to act on all three pathways at once.

 This concept builds on the progression seen in the GLP-1 medication class.
-Semaglutide targets one receptor (GLP-1) and produces approximately 15% body weight loss.
-Tirzepatide targets two receptors (GLP-1 + GIP) and produces approximately 22.5%.
-Retatrutide, the leading triple agonist in development, targets all three and has shown approximately 24.2% weight loss in Phase 2 trials.
+Semaglutide targets one receptor (GLP-1).
+Tirzepatide targets two receptors (GLP-1 + GIP).
+Retatrutide, the leading triple agonist in development, targets all three and remains investigational.

 The GLP-1 receptor is the foundation of the entire medication class.
 When activated, it produces several effects that contribute to weight loss: